spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/decoupled-glue-api.md

 ## Resource modules

 A `Resource` module is a module that implements a single resource or a set of resources.
 It is responsible for accepting a request in the form of `GlueRequestTransfer` and providing responses in the form of `GlueResponseTransfers`.
 For this purpose, the Glue Storefront API `Resource` module can communicate with the Storage or Search, for which purpose it implements a [Client](/docs/scos/dev/back-end-development/client/client.html).
-It can also communicate with the Spryker Commerce OS (Zed) through RPC calls.
+It can also communicate with the Spryker Commerce Cloud OS (Zed) through Remote Procedure Calls (RPC) calls.

 Glue Backend API resources can use direct facade access through the dependency provider and access the database directly. `Resource` modules must implement all logic related to processing a request.
 It is not recommended to have any of the Business Logic, or a part of it, in the GlueApplication or specific application Module.
 If you need to extend any of the built-in Glue functionality, extending the relevant `Resource` module is always safer than infrastructure.